-As noted above, a list of suggestions for further reading is also included in the Preliminary Lesson.
-This list is sub-divided into sections for reading about each of the four topics on your course.
-You will be reminded of this list when you come to the last lesson in each module: the context box on the front page of the lesson will urge you to look at the reading list and explore further.
+As noted above, a list of suggestions for further reading is also included in the module Introductions.
+These lists are sub-divided into sections for reading about each of the topics on your course.

 One general text will be read by a lot of Edexcel candidates: